Founded in 1937, Point University provides an affordable, quality education within the context of a Christian world-view.

 Students are prepared to attain their professional goals, equipped for spiritual growth and marketplace influence, and inspired to serve.
 With access to a full range of extracurricular activities, vibrant intercollegiate athletics, and community service opportunities, our students enjoy a robust traditional college experience.
 Those seeking a close-knit, diverse Christian environment in which faith is fully integrated into the entire educational experience will find a home at Point University.

 Our broad, challenging curriculum is designed to prepare students to lead in their chosen professions.
-We offer 57 associate and bachelor’s degree programs in 26 majors, some with pre-professional tracks that prepare students for graduate study in Veterinary Medicine, Occupational Therapy, Medicine, and Dentistry.
+We offer over 50 associate and bachelor’s degree programs in 26 majors, some with pre-professional tracks that prepare students for graduate study in Veterinary Medicine, Occupational Therapy, Medicine, and Dentistry.
 Curricula-inclusive professional certifications in some fields give graduates a unique competitive advantage.
-Degree programs are available in seat, online, or in a “blended” format (online with live videoconference), so students study in the environment that best meets their needs.
+Degree programs are available in seat, online, or in a “blended” format (online with live video conference), so students study in the environment that best meets their needs.

 Recently launched master’s programs in Business and Ministry are aimed at preparing recent graduates or those who have significant professional experience for additional education and impact in their chosen fields.
 Additional graduate-level programs are planned for in the University’s strategic plan.

 At Point, we endeavor to challenge and engage each student to develop relationships with their peers, growing their faith and influence.